maurohh/ESP32_OscilloscopeClock/README.md

   TimeZone Change

   You needed to modify the "NTPch.getNTPtime(1.0, 1);" request to fit your TimeZone.
   Simply change the first argument with your required GMT offset.
-So for Italy (GMT +1) I've need tit to be 1.0.
+So for Italy (GMT +1) I've set it to 1.0.
   For Pacific Coastal Zone (GMT -8), you need to change "NTPch.getNTPtime(1.0, 1);"  to "NTPch.getNTPtime(-8.0, 1);".

   EXCEL XY Coordinates Test